A Grateful Recipient

 How Does Your Family Do Gift Giving?

-For years now I have been drawn to simple gift giving.
+For years now I have been drawn to simple Christmas Gift-Giving and Traditions Guide giving.
 One idea is giving your children and family members four gifts this Christmas: Need, Want, Wear/Clothes and Read/Education.
 This really helps me as I am shopping to keep my spending in check and to really consider the value of what I am buying.
 Also, I recently heard about a family who follow the example set by the wise men who gave Jesus three precious gifts.
 This family connects gift giving with the Christmas story and their children understand the three gifts they receive in a special way.
 As you can tell by the suggestions I give, I believe that simple and meaningful is better than excessive and devoid.

 More gift giving traditions to consider: